fergalriordan/text-formality/README.md

 ## Project Overview

+>**N.B.
+For a thorough discussion of the work carried out in this project and an analysis of the results, consult the [project report](docs/report.pdf).**

 The goal of this project is to create an evaluation system for a formality detection model.
 Formality detection can be framed as a binary classification task, where we train a model to classify whether some sample text either is formal (1) or informal (0).
 Alternatively, we can view the classification in a continuous manner, where the model measures the formality of text along a continuous spectrum of formality values.
 In this project, both possibilities are explored, comparing several transformer-based models in this classification task.
 This README document is structured as follows:

 * Repository Structure
 * Dependencies
 * Running the Scripts

-For a thorough discussion of the work carried out in this project and an analysis of the results, consult the docs/report.pdf document.

 ## Repository Structure